 Holy Habits from the Sacred Heart: Ten Ways to Build Stronger, More Loving Relationships by Emily Jaminet.
 This is a down-to-earth, concrete book that shows you 10 habits you can develop that will bring you closer to Jesus.
 Emily Jaminet once again has found a way to share her love of the Sacred Heart of Jesus with today’s reader.
 This book from Ave Maria Press is packed with do-able advice for building spiritual muscle while you build up your relationships.
 I like the reflection questions at the end of each chapter, which you can use for journaling or for group discussion.
 (Netgalley review)

 Links to books in this post are Amazon affiliate links.
-Thank you for purchasing books via these links.
+Your purchases made through these links support Franciscanmom.com.
+Thank you!

 Follow my Goodreads reviews for the full list of what I’ve read recently (even the duds!)

 Visit today’s #OpenBook post to join the linkup or just get some great ideas about what to read!
 You’ll find it at Carolyn Astfalk’s A Scribbler’s Heart and at CatholicMom.com!

 Copyright 2023 Barb Szyszkiewicz